WStickler/APIProjectGroup1/README.md

 The post method allows users to add new customers.
 It has a Customer object parameter, which is passed in from the HTTP request body, in which the CustomerID is required to create the customer, but other details can be added too.
 A 201 Created status code is returned if successful, otherwise a 409 conflict is returned if they already exist.

 ### **Put Methods:**
-For our Put methods we have decide to include the ability for a customer to update their details in case they change address.
+For our Put methods we have decide to include the ability for a customer to update their details in case they need to chnage their location or place of work.

 ### **Delete Method:**
 For our Delete method we have decided to include the option for a user to be able to remove a customer from the database so we no longer store the account details.
 The CustomerController delete method has a string ID parameter, taken from the HTTP request.
 It gets the customer using the service layer and deletes the selected customer, returning a status code 204 No Content if successful, or a 404 Not Found if the user can't be located.